 Don’t just do social networking; you still have to network face to face by attending events and training sessions.
 If you are going to any events, do tell everyone in your network just in case you can meet in person.

 Do keep an eye on your reputation, Google your name every now and again to make sure your details are up to date and remain professional.
 This is especially important if you are looking for a new job.
 I would recommend you set up a Google alert specifically for your name, this is free to do and again helpful when job hunting.

 Don’t overload your network with just your updates, make sure you spread over people’s updates and comment on other posts and interactions.

 Do use social media to engage with potential suppliers and resources for the office.
-Twitter and LinkedIn are great for seeking recommendations and finding new and interesting suppliers.
+Twitter and LinkedIn are great for seeking recommendations and finding new and exciting suppliers.

-Don’t neglect proofreading your updates.
-Trust me, there will always be someone out there correcting your mistakes!
+Don’t neglect to proofread your updates.
+Trust me; there will always be someone out there correcting your mistakes!